XSET(1) X Version 11 XSET(1)

 if possible; a preceding dash(-) disables the mode, otherwise

 the mode is enabled.
-Various pre-R4 clients pass illegal
+Various pre-R4 clients pass invalid

 values in some protocol requests, and pre-R4 servers did not